writethedocs/www/docs/writing/beginners-guide-to-docs.rst

 A beginners guide to writing documentation
 ==========================================

-.. note:: This is a write up of a :ref:`Presentation <beginner-presentation>`
+.. note:: This is a write up of a :ref:`Presentation <beginner-presentation>`.

 .. warning:: This document is a work in progress.
 			 Please provide feedback to `@ericholscher`_